 A Game of Thrones

-After the abduction of Tyrion Lannister by Catelyn Tully, Lord Tywin Lannister sends Ser Gregor Clegane to raid the riverlands and then retreat back to the westerlands.
-After the death of King Robert I Baratheon, Lord Tywin Lannister and Ser Jaime Lannister lead armies of twenty thousand and fourteen or fifteen thousand strong, respectively, into the riverlands.
+After the abduction of Tyrion Lannister by Catelyn Stark at the crossroads, Lord Tywin Lannister sends Ser Gregor Clegane to raid the riverlands and then retreat back to the westerlands.
+After the death of King Robert I Baratheon, Tywin and Ser Jaime Lannister lead armies of twenty thousand and fourteen or fifteen thousand strong, respectively, into the riverlands.

 Jaime crushes the rivermen in a battle in the hills below the Golden Tooth and a battle under the walls of Riverrun, but he is eventually captured at the battle in the Whispering Wood and his army is dispersed in the Battle of the Camps.
 Tywin sends hundreds of cavalry, including Gregor and Ser Amory Lorch, to set the riverlands ablaze.
 In response to the actions of the westermen and King Joffrey I Baratheon, the rivermen proclaim Robb Stark to be king at Riverrun.